 Should you buy a front and rear dash cam?

 These front and rear dash cams are usually expensive, given that there are technically two of them.
-But paying more doesn't always guarantee you a better model - our testing has uncovered that front and rear-facing dash cams are not necessarily always your best bet for staying safe on the road.
+But paying more doesn't always guarantee you a better model - our testing has discovered that front and rear-facing dash cams are not necessarily always your best bet for staying safe on the road.

-At best, we’ve found models that record smooth and sharp footage throughout the day.
-At worst, we’ve seen dash cams with such low-resolution footage that you can’t make out number plates or road signs.
+At best, we’ve found front and rear dash cams that record smooth and sharp footage throughout the day.
+At worst, we’ve seen front and rear dash cams with such low-resolution footage that you can’t make out number plates or road signs.

 Front and rear dash cams

-Which? score %
+Test score %

-Which? score %
+Test score %

-Which? score %
+Test score %

 - Front and rear-facing dash cams are expensive.
 There's no denying it - dual dash cams will cost you money, and lots of it.
 It's not uncommon for models to cost £200 or even more, all because you're essentially buying two dash cams.
-You may be better off spending half that on a single Best Buy camera.
+You may be better off spending half that on a single Best Buy dash cam.

 - A front and rear dash cam is only as strong as its weakest lens.
 It's not uncommon for manufacturers to make the rear-facing unit record in lower resolution than the front-facing one.
 The quality of recorded footage is paramount, and you should never compromise on quality just for the sake of recording more of the road.
 If the footage captured by a rear lens is too blurry or pixilated to be legible it may as well not exist at all.